 Some people take the GLM as being only for vocabulary, and if you like you can use it that way, but I urge people to have grammar paradigms, rules and explanations, all the stuff the course gives, also in the lines of the GLM.
 IN addition it is often more valuable to use phrases than single words.
 Some people in various places on-line have criticised GLM and said it is not for them because it is just word by word vocabulary out of context.
 This is not the case, it is whatever is in your materials and material selection is up to you.
 Working through a small dictionary may well be necessary in some projects and avoidable in others.
 The point about collocations being more important than individual words is not an issue.
 I agree, so if you can find material with collocations rather than words for your language, go ahead and use that.
 I particularly recommend the Routledge Frequency Dictionaries as there is an example sentence for each lemma, and thereby you get far more than the 5000 words spoken of on the tin, as well as a broad range of registers taken from a real life corpus.

 Yeah, sorry to guitarists in the above comment, but someone had to tell you.
-Should someone really not be able to write other than with a keyboard there is an Exxcel version available (on request) but it is nt the recommended way of doing this and before asking for it you ought to have at least given a good shot to acquiring a taste for the pen and paper version.
+Should someone really not be able to write other than with a keyboard there is an Excel version available (here’s the latest which I made especialy for Kris Broholm’s New Year New Language Conference and is exclusive to that event 😉 ) GLM Template for NYNL but it is still not the recommended way of doing this and before trying it you ought to have at least given a good shot to acquiring a taste for the pen and paper version.
 Obviously this doesn’t apply to people who have a disability that prevents them from writing and can only use a keyboard, you are naturally welcome to use the Excel version straight away.
+Of course, printing this template also give you a good pen and paper template to use, if you print it a lot of times on double sided and put it all together like a book.

 My system differs in how you approach the learning of the vocabulary, which is 80% of learning a language if you consider that the irregularities of grammar can and should be linked as I say to the specific words they refer to.